Entities & Components

 .

-In this case, the components are initialized with their zero value.
+The components of the entity are initialized with their zero values.

 Generic API